The Spiral of Life and Consciousness

 Anthropology emerged as an independent science in the late 18th century, it developed two divisions: physical anthropology, which focuses on human Evolution and variation, using methods of Physiology, Anthropometry, Genetics, and Ecology; and cultural anthropology , which includes Archaeology, Ethnology, Social Anthropology, and Linguistics.

-In pseudoscience we find reality, and the journey of humanity, as a consciousness construct that created everything that has been experienced in the past, present, and co-existing future.
+In pseudoscience we find reality - the journey of humanity - a consciousness construct that created everything that has been experienced in the past, present, and co-existing future.
 The concept of the holographic universe is also being taken seriously in the field of physics.
-It's all science and math.
+It's all science and math for brought into physical reality to study emotions.

 The development of societies in all ancient civilizations depict similar anthropological patterns and iconography that relate to their inception (gods) and mythologies (duality).
 Today humans still believe in god forces - those who created this experiment and will one day return.
 The further takes us to Ancient Alien Theory as a possible link to our creation and mythologies.